Sunil-bvb/delta-demo/README.md

-this is for demo develper
+this is for demo develper.